Karl Anderson

 • Insolvency & Restructuring

-Ranked as a ‘Rising Star’ for insolvency work in the Legal 500 (2024), insolvency disputes have always constituted a significant part of Karl’s practice.
+Ranked as a ‘Leading Junior’ (Band 5) for insolvency work in the Legal 500 (2025), insolvency disputes have always constituted a significant part of Karl’s practice.
 His instructions span the entire spectrum of contentious insolvency work: from bankruptcy and winding-up petitions to multi-million pound claims by officeholders in respect of antecedent transactions and everything in between.
-Karl also has substantial experience in acting in an advisory capacity in the insolvency context: from providing guidance to chargeholders as to their rights to appoint administrators, to advising liquidators in relation to the prospects of successfully bringing claims against former company directors for breach of fiduciary duty.
+Karl also has substantial experience in acting in an advisory capacity in the insolvency context: from providing guidance to chargeholders as to their rights to appoint administrators, to advising liquidators in relation to the prospects of successfully bringing claims against former company directors for misfeasance.

 Karl is frequently instructed as sole counsel to represent both creditors and debtors in winding-up and bankruptcy proceedings.
 His practice encompasses all types of disputes and applications which can arise in those contexts, such as: applications (urgent or otherwise) for validation orders under s.
 127 IA 1986; disputed debt hearings; and applications to set aside statutory demands (in the bankruptcy context) or to restrain presentation or advertisement of a winding-up petition (in the corporate context).